-- Director of Public Safety & Chief of Police - o Patrol Bureau - o Operations Support Bureau - o Administrative and Technical Support Division
+- Associate Vice President for Public Safety & Chief of Police - Patrol Bureau - Operations Support Bureau - Administrative and Technical Support Bureau

-The TUPD was "accredited with excellence" by the Commission on Accreditation For Law Enforcement agencies (CALEA) in November 2013.
+The TUPD was "accredited with excellence" by the Commission on Accreditation for Law Enforcement agencies (CALEA) in November 2013.

 The International Association of Campus Law Enforcement Agencies (IACLEA) accredited the TUPD accreditation on April 28, 2016.
 TUPD was first police department in the state to have this dual accreditation.